TPZF/ngEO-LWS/src/routes/downloadManagers/_README.md

 ## Process

+- Add folder for each OS
-- Add folder by version, like X.Y.Z
+- Add one folder for each version, like X.Y.Z
 - Drop files in it